toxicpuzzle/spx/README.md

 The exchange writes any signal it receives into a self pipe, which serves as a queue for all signals, within the signal hander.
-This ensures it can process those signals when the exchange returns the user space/main function in the order they are received. siginfo_t containing the trader's processid is written to the pipe so the main function can then search for the trader's pipes in the main function.
+This ensures it can process those signals when the exchange returns the user space/main function in the order they are received.
+The trader's processid is written to the pipe so the main function can then search for the trader by that process id and read the relevant fd_read in the main function.

+The exchange will pause until either 1) a trader disconnects or 2) its self-pipe/signal-queue has information to be read.
+This is achieved using poll with an infinite time out, which ensures the exchange does not have a busy waiting loop.

 Writing is trivially done using write(), however reading involves reading one character at a time into a dynamically expanded buffer which stops when a ";" is reached.
 Poll() is